dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbars.md

 ## Usage

 To add customized overlay scrollbars to a scrollable section, simply include the `v-dt-scrollbars` directive on the desired element.
+Add a `max-height` to the element of you want to set up a vertical scrollbar, or a `max-width` if you want to set up a horizontal scrollbar.

 ## Characteristics